 I was thrilled that a lot of people responded to my question and wanted to share those responses with you, because if you are the head grocery shopper in your house, you have to be a little curious too, right?

 A quick disclaimer though, remember, this comparison is apples to oranges (pun intended).
-Things to consider that can change answers quite drastically are: location, children’s ages, food preferences (grass-fed? vegan?), frequency of meals out, etc. So now, let’s take a look:
+Things to consider that can change answers quite drastically are: location, children’s ages, food preferences (grass-fed? vegan?), frequency of meals out, etc. So now with the disclaimers of out of the way, let’s take a look:

 Vegetarian family of four: $120 on a bad week, $80 on a good one

 Family of three: $110-$140 a week

 Family of three: $175 a week